moveit/moveit.ros.org/events/world-moveit-day-2017/index.markdown

 **The Xamla Robotics Team at Provisio GmbH** in Münster, Germany will be hosting an event with food, soft drinks, and a UR5 for testing

-**Advanced Remanufacturing and Technology Centre** in Singapore will be hosting an event
+**Advanced Remanufacturing and Technology Centre** in Singapore will be hosting an event with lunch

 **PickNik Consulting** will be hosting an event at the University of Colorado Computer Science Robotics lab in the Engineering Center.
 Lunch will be provided.